fooof-tools/fooof/README.md

 Matplotlib is not required for running the model fitting, but is used if you want to visualize model fits.

+tqdm is also not required for running the model fitting, but can be used to print progress bars when fitting many models.

 Pytest is only required to run the test suite.

 ## Matlab Support

 FOOOF is implemented in Python, but there is also Matlab wrapper, as well as other support utilities for using FOOOF in a Matlab pipeline, all of which is available in [fooof_mat](http://github.com/voytekresearch/fooof_mat).

 ## Install